 “We are indeed,” Demelza agreed, a little dazed.

 “And now this new play… I am confident that it will be a great success.”

 “I’m not going to publish it as Bella Poldark – the public know me too well as an actress by that name.
 I shall be I.R.Havergal – which has the advantage of being my real name.
 And if people choose to believe it’s a man who has written it, I shan’t disabuse them.”

 “And we’ll stage it in our own theatre,” Chris added.
 “We’re looking for a suitable site in the Drury Lane or Covent Garden area.
 We have a group of shareholders to back us, and hope to be ready to open early next year.”

 Demelza laughed, shaking her head.
 “You never said a word of this when you came down for the wedding!”

-“It was still something of a dream then.
+“It was still something of a pipe-dream then.
 But things have moved very quickly this past month – Miss Scott here has taken an interest, and several important people have commented very favourably on my play.
 Now… it’s really going to happen!”

 “Well!
 What do you think about that?”
 Demelza remarked as they settled into the carriage for the ride back to Hatton Garden.

 “It’s certainly unexpected,” Ross conceded.
 “But I have to admit she and Chris really seem to know what they’re doing.”